AsithaKanchana1/BiggestNumJS/ReadMe.md

 Else print `num3`

 ## Download
-You can download the code from my GitHub repository.
+You can download the code from my GitHub repository: [GitHub Repository](https://github.com/AsithaKanchana1/BiggestNumJS/blob/main/Q3.html)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.